Language: EN

 Practical examples

-Let’s see some examples of conversions between basic types.
+Let’s look at some examples of conversions between basic types.

 Conversion from int to float